Is Geometry Enough for Matching in Visual Localization?: Related Work

 \section{Related Work}

-\PAR{Structure-based localization.} Structure-based localization methods~\cite{Sattler2017PAMI,Sarlin2019CVPR,Taira2018CVPR,Schoenberger2018CVPR,Brachmann2017CVPR} \newtext{commonly establish explicit correspondences} between the query image pixels and the 3D points of the environment to compute the query image pose from the established matches using PnP solvers~\cite{Kneip2011CVPR,Gao2003TPAMI}.
-The keypoint correspondences are commonly established by computing and matching visual descriptors for each keypoint from a query and database images~\cite{Dusmanu2019CVPR,Detone2018CVPRW,Wang2020ECCV,Luo2020CVPR,Germain2020ECCV,Sarlin2020CVPR, Sun2020CVPR}.
-Another recent work~\cite{Sarlin2021CVPR} iteratively optimizes a camera pose by minimizing visual descriptor distances between the 3D points observed in the query and the reference images. \newtext{While it does not establish matches, it relies on visual descriptors extracted from a neural network and requires 3D points.} Structure-based localization methods achieve impressive localization accuracy and state-of-the-art performance~\cite{Sarlin2019CVPR,Detone2018CVPRW,Sarlin2020CVPR} in the long-term localization benchmark~\cite{Sattler2018CVPR,Toft2020TPAMI}, containing extreme appearance changes and a high viewpoint variation.
-However, relying on visual descriptors~\cite{Detone2018CVPRW,Dusmanu2019CVPR,Wang2020ECCV,Luo2020CVPR} makes the system demanding in storage\footnote{ \newtext{\emph{Storage} as in non-volatile preservation of data, in contrast to volatile \emph{memory}.} }, which limits the scalability of such methods. \newtext{ Several works~\cite{Li2010ECCV, Cao2014CVPR, Camposeco2019CVPR, MeraTrujillo20203DV} propose to reduce the storage by scene compression, \ie, selecting a subset of 3D points such that at least K points are seen from each database camera (so-called K-cover problem).
-In addition, \cite{Camposeco2019CVPR} only keeps full descriptors for a minimal set of points to establish matches, and quantizes descriptors for other points using its nearest visual word in a learned vocabulary tree, as shown in~\cite{Sattler2017PAMI}.
-While those methods can reduce storage requirements, they still suffer from the other two issues common to the use of visual descriptors in matching.} For practical deployment of localization methods following a server-client model, we need to transmit visual descriptors between the server and client, which exposes the model to a risk of a privacy breach~\cite{Pittaluga2019CVPR,Dosovitskiy2016CVPR,Dosovitskiy2016NeurIPS,Chelani2021CVPR}.
-To mitigate the aforementioned issues, \cite{Dusmanu2021CVPR} focuses on how to efficiently update 3D models with newly-released descriptors and how to develop descriptors that are not vulnerable to privacy attacks~\cite{Dusmanu2020CVPR}.
-In this paper, we propose an \textit{orthogonal} direction to the aforementioned storage and privacy challenges in structure-based localization relying solely on more \newtext{lightweight} geometric information.
+\PAR{Structure-Based Localization.} \camr{Methods of this kind} \cite{Sattler2017PAMI,Sarlin2019CVPR,Taira2018CVPR,Schoenberger2018CVPR,Brachmann2017CVPR} \newtext{commonly establish explicit correspondences} between the query image pixels and the 3D points of the environment to compute the query image pose from the established matches using PnP solvers~\cite{Kneip2011CVPR,Gao2003TPAMI}. \camr{Keypoint correspondences are made} by computing and matching visual descriptors for each keypoint from a query and database images~\cite{Dusmanu2019CVPR,Detone2018CVPRW,Wang2020ECCV,Luo2020CVPR,Germain2020ECCV,Sarlin2020CVPR, Sun2020CVPR}.
+Another recent work~\cite{Sarlin2021CVPR} iteratively optimizes a camera pose by minimizing visual descriptor distances between the 3D points observed in the query and the reference images. \newtext{While it does not establish matches, it relies on visual descriptors extracted from a neural network and requires 3D points.} Structure-based localization methods achieve impressive localization accuracy and state-of-the-art performance~\cite{Sarlin2019CVPR,Detone2018CVPRW,Sarlin2020CVPR} in the long-term localization benchmark~\cite{Sattler2018CVPR,Toft2020TPAMI}.